Optical non-linearities and spontaneous translational symmetry breaking in driven-dissipative moir\'e exciton-polaritons: Model and Methods

 We employ a mean-field approximation to decouple the dipolar interactions in Eq.~\ref{HX}.
 We define a supercell as illustrated in Fig.~\ref{Fig1}, treating the occupations of all sites of the same colour to be the same.
 We thus replace $\hat{x}_{i}\to \hat{x}_{\alpha}$ where $\alpha \in (\text{R,G,B})$ labels the three distinct sites within the supercell.
 The Hamiltonian for each colour is then

 this local Hamiltonian treats the local terms in Eq.~\ref{HX} exactly, but takes the long-range dipolar interaction at the mean-field level, with the expectation values of the exciton number for the three different sites, $n_\beta$, to be determined self-consistently.
-Here, $V_{\rm d} = 2.124\times V_{nn}$ and $V_{\rm od} = 4.455 \times V_{nn}$ give the mean-field dipole-dipole interaction between the site $\alpha$ in the supercell and all of the different sites with same and different colour respectively, see further details in the Appendix~\ref{AppendixN}.
+Here, $V_{\rm d} = 2.124\times V_{nn}$ and $V_{\rm od} = 4.455 \times V_{nn}$ give the mean-field dipole-dipole interaction between the site $\alpha$ in the supercell and all of the different sites with same and different colour respectively, see further details in the Appendix~\ref{AppendixN} and Ref.~\cite{Lambin1993}.
+Here, $V_{nn}=d^2/a_M^3$ is the dipole-dipole interaction between excitons in nearest neighbour sites, where $a_M$ is the moir\'e period of the superlattice and $d$ is the dipole moment of the hybrid exciton due to its interlayer charge separation.

 On the other hand, the light-matter coupling is insensitive to our artificial distinction of sites, that is, cavity photons couple equally to excitons regardless of the colour of the site they occupy.
 The light-matter coupling for a given colour simply reads as